jgressmann/sllin/doc/README.D5035-5x.md

 This creates and flashes the firmware file.
 Make sure to replace _HWREV=1_ with the version of the board you are using.

 ### 2. Build and flash slLIN and SuperDFU (bootloader)

+*NOTE: this documentation uses D5035-50 as reference, replace with the ID and name of the board you are using.*

 #### Prequisites